Weisjan/Address-browser/README.md

 # Address Browser

-Address Browser is a full-stack web application for importing, storing, and querying hierarchical address data from Polish public services (GUGiK).
+Address Browser is a full-stack web application forquerying hierarchical address data from Polish public services (GUGiK).
 The application features a Python-based backend (FastAPI), a PostgreSQL database for relational data storage, and a modern React frontend for an intuitive user experience.

 ## Table of Contents